Not being able to connect to your VPN can be extremely frustrating.

 To get the latest version without having to wait for the update, you can check NordVPN’s downloads page.
 For your mobile apps, check the Google Play Store or Apple’s App Store.

 If you are a Linux user, you’ll have to run a few commands on your device to automatically update the NordVPN software.
-You can see more on that here.

 Check for Basic Connection Issues